bkgoodman/Inkscape-Export-Drills/README.md

 # Inkscape-Export-Drills
-Inkscape extension to export circle drill coordinates to CSV file
+Inkscape extension to export circle drill coordinates to CSV file.
+This is particularly usefull for taking Inkscape designs (for things like PCBs), which you would then want to drill on something like a CNC milling machine.

 # Install